jjideenschmiede/gosw6/README.md

 ### Create product visibility

-If you want to create a product visibility to an product, you can do it with this function.
+If you want to create a visibility to an product, you can do it with this function.

 ```go
 // Define the request